Junior High English in Fujieda

 Why Families Choose Starfish for Junior High

-• Small Groups: Maximum 6 students per class (not 20-30 like many juku)
+• Small Groups: Maximum 6 students per class, so every child gets attention

 Class Options & Fees